-This indicates the percent of residents who were administered the pneumonia and flu vaccines.
+This tells you the percentage of patients who were administered the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Granite Rehabilitation and Wellness, 14.9% Percentage of Patients
+In Granite Rehabilitation and Wellness, 11.87% of Patients

-Measures the percentage of long-term residents who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
+This datapoint measures the percentage of long-term stay patients that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.

 Ability to Keep Residents Mobile

-In Granite Rehabilitation and Wellness, 17.03% Percentage of Residents
+In Granite Rehabilitation and Wellness, 14.86% of Residents

 In Granite Rehabilitation and Wellness, 0.01 Hospitalizations per 1,000 resident days

 Short-term Care: Rehospitalizations

-In Granite Rehabilitation and Wellness, 17.03 Percentage of Residents Rehospitalized
+In Granite Rehabilitation and Wellness, 14.86% of Residents Rehospitalized

 This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.